 Some medical conditions can cause long-term (chronically) low levels of calcium in the bloodstream (hypocalcaemia).
-When calcium levels are low, parathyroid hormone is appropriately produced in order to try and raise blood calcium levels to normal.
-Long-term excess parathyroid hormone secretion due to a chronic hypocalcaemic stimulus is called secondary hyperparathyroidism.
+When calcium levels are low, parathyroid hormone is produced to try and raise blood calcium levels to normal.
+Long-term high parathyroid hormone secretion due to chronic hypocalcaemia is called secondary hyperparathyroidism.

 There are many causes of secondary hyperparathyroidism and it can occur in any condition that causes chronic hypocalcaemia.
-The commonest cause is chronic kidney disease but may also include vitamin d deficiency from lack of sunlight exposure or malabsorption of vitamin D (small bowel disease, pancreatic disease etc).
+The commonest causes are vitamin D deficiency from lack of sunlight exposure or malabsorption of vitamin d (small bowel disease, pancreatic disease, etc.), and chronic kidney disease.

-Secondary hyperparathyroidism can affect anyone with kidney disease, a malabsorption problem, a lack of calcium or vitamin D in their diet or too little exposure to sunlight, which will reduce the body's ability to make vitamin D. It is not known how common this endocrine disorder is, but vitamin D insufficiency is common in the UK given the latitude of the UK and relative lack of sunlight, and so it is believed that many less severe cases of secondary hyperparathyroidism remain undiagnosed, particularly in patients with vitamin D deficiency.
+Secondary hyperparathyroidism can affect anyone with kidney disease, a malabsorption problem, a lack of calcium or vitamin D in their diet or too little exposure to sunlight.
+It is not known how common this endocrine disorder is, but vitamin D insufficiency is common in the UK given the latitude of the UK and relative lack of sunlight, and so it is believed that many less severe cases of secondary hyperparathyroidism remain undiagnosed, particularly in patients with vitamin D deficiency.
 The consequences or risk from this for otherwise healthy people remain unproven.

 Secondary hyperparathyroidism is not inherited.

-Secondary hyperparathyroidism can be diagnosed with simple blood tests and these will reveal low or normal blood calcium, raised parathyroid hormone and either low or high phosphate levels, depending on the cause of the secondary hyperparathyroidism.
-For example, in kidney disease, levels of phosphate will be high, but in vitamin D deficiency levels will be low.
-X-rays may show evidence of bone disease.
+Secondary hyperparathyroidism can be diagnosed with simple blood tests and these will reveal low or normal blood calcium, raised parathyroid hormone.
+Bone density scans (DXA) and X-rays may be used to look for osteomalacia.
 These tests can all be carried out as an outpatient.